Spring in New Zealand – A Special Time of Year!

 The New Zealand fur seal is another creature you’ll meet during spring, basking in the sun and resting before their pups arrive around mid-November.
 Once hunted to point of extinction by early European settlers, their numbers are now stable and gradually increasing, which means we can happily observe them in all their blubbery glory.
 Join us on our World Heritage for a once in a life time experience as we helicopter to remote Martins Bay in Fiordland National Park to meet the resident colony of fur seals.
 And what better time than spring to witness them at home in the water and relaxing on the rocks.

 New Zealand boasts a variety of stunning natural waterfalls from north to south, so you’re never too far from the sound of cascading water.
 During the spring months, these tumbling towers of clear water are at their finest.
 With snow melt from the mountain peaks and a little additional rainfall, you’ll be astounding at the thundering falls and powerful torrents of water during spring.

 Fiordland National Park and Milford Sound in particular, is home to some of our most impressive waterfalls.
 The tallest and arguably most spectacular is Bowen Falls, dropping some 162 metres to the sea and providing Milford’s small settlement with its power and water source.
 The second tallest is Stirling Falls at 151 metres in height.
 It’s best viewed from the deck of a boat which will take you close enough to feel the spray on your face.
-During spring, there’s no better way to enjoy Milford’s many waterfalls than spending the night aboard a boat and waking to the sounds of these watery giants as they plummet to earth – an experience you won’t forget on our Short South trip.
+During spring, there’s no better way to enjoy Milford’s many waterfalls than cruising the sound aboard a boat and hearing the sounds of these watery giants as they plummet to earth – an experience you won’t forget on our Pure South trip.